 Dresden and Leipzig are both easy side trips from Berlin.
-We visited each city separately, but I thought it was worth combining them for this post since it’s likely that you might want to visit them together on the same trip.
+We visited each city separately, but I thought it was worth combining them for this post since it’s likely that you might want to visit them together on your Germany itinerary.
 Our visit to Dresden was for two nights, and Leipzig was for one night.
 Here’s how much we spent traveling in Dresden and Leipzig.

 The totals are listed in US dollars and euros, and are for two people.